Perfect Homemade Hot Chocolate From Scratch

 Ingredient Notes

 This recipe calls for cocoa powder, but should you choose Dutch-processed cocoa powder or natural cocoa powder?
-Both will work here, and the choice is up to you.
+Both options will work here, and the choice is yours.

 Dutch-processed cocoa powder produces a smooth, less bitter, and darker colored hot chocolate than natural cocoa.
 Ghirardelli Majestic Premium Cocoa Powder is an excellent choice for anyone who prefers Dutch-processed cocoa powder.

-But some people like the slight bitterness of raw, unprocessed cocoa powder and should use a natural cocoa powder like this one from Trader Joe’s.
+However, some people prefer the slight bitterness of raw, unprocessed cocoa powder and should opt for a natural cocoa powder, such as this one from Trader Joe’s.

 I recommend using Hershey’s Unsweetened Cocoa or Ghirardelli 100% Unsweetened Ground Cocoa.